 - A list of your medications, if applicable

 - A form of payment for any copayments, coinsurance, or deductible

 From start to finish, the first visit will about about an hour and fifteen minutes.
 This includes the examination, treatment if appropriate, and scheduling future appointments.

 Subsequent appointments will depend on your specific needs, but generally last about 45 minutes and will consist of carrying out the treatment plan that the therapist developed with you.

 What does it cost to go to physical therapy?

 For your convenience, FYZICAL MetroWest accepts assignment for most insurances, which means that we will bill the insurance company and they will pay us directly.
-(Click on the 'Insurance & Payment' tab up top to see which insurances we work with.)
+(Click on the 'Insurance & Payment' link under the "New Patient" tab up top to see which insurances we work with.)

 However, each insurance plan, even within the same company, is different.
 Your plan may require you to pay a deductible, coinsurance, or copayment.
 We ask that you please call your insurance company to understand what they will and will not cover.
 You can find the number for Member Services on your insurance ID card.

 We also offer very reasonable self-pay rates for those people who do not wish to use their insurance benefits or for people who have an insurance we are not in-network with.